Skip to Content

 - Ensure that all appliances have been installed - e.g., if your contract includes a washer and dryer, ensure that it has been delivered and is operational

 - Ensure that the stove is working by turning all burners on and off.
-If you have a gas appliance, check to see if the gas is working; if not, find out why (n.b., if a gas stove is not turning on, it may point to a larger underlying problem in the building)
+If you have a gas appliance, check to see if the gas is working; if it isn't, find out why (n.b., if a gas stove is not turning on, it may point to a larger underlying problem in the building)

 - Check the temperature of the interior of the refrigerator and freezer